Skip to main content

 \[ (1 + x)^0 = 1 = 1 + 0 \cdot x \]

-Thus, the base case is verified.
+therefore, the statement is verified.

 \[ (1 + x)^k \geq 1 + kx \]